Schweisweiler: Historic buildings and monuments

 There are ten historic buildings in Schweisweiler, including four wood beamed houses dating from the 1780s, the village church, and the local community hall.
 There are five additional monuments within the local area that are within a moderate walking distance.
 The historic buildings and a local area map showing the monuments are included on an informational board on the street across from the community hall.

 Museum

-Leo's Tenne is both a museum and a meeting place with seating for up to 50 people.
-The museum has tools and equipment on display that show crafts prevalent in the local area over 100 years ago.
+Leo's Tenne is both a museum and a meeting place with seating for up to 35 people.
+The museum has tools and equipment on display that show crafts prevalent in the local area over 150 years ago.
 Of interest are the agricultural, foundry and blacksmithing tools that can still be used to demonstrate early craftsmanship.
-Tours are mostly given during the warmer days of the year.
-The proprietor and owner, Mr. Leo Dörr, can be contacted to arrange tours and to provide explanations of any items found in the museum's collection.
+Tours are given from Late April to Late October, 1 Sunday per month at request.
+It was Founded by Mr. Leo Dörr in 1989, The current proprietor and owner, Mr. Thorsten Henrich can be contacted to arrange tours and to provide explanations of any items found in the museum's collection.